zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 A critical evolution in this analysis, as highlighted by [Marc Maiffret](https://www.darkreading.com/cyber-risk/think-in-graphs-act-on-risk), is the concept of **True Privilege**.
 In modern hybrid environments where identity is the new perimeter, an account is rarely just a row in an Active Directory list; it is a gateway to dozens of systems spanning on-prem, cloud, and SaaS nodes.
 Analyzing systems through graphs allows defenders to calculate the "sum" of all access across these environments.
 In practice, tools like [BloodHound](https://github.com/BloodHoundAD/BloodHound) use this logic to reveal "attack paths" that are invisible in lists, illustrating how a compromised low-level account can traverse multiple relationships to reach a Domain Admin.
 Similarly, [VirusTotal](https://www.virustotal.com/) allows analysts to "pivot" through a graph of IP addresses and file hashes to find clusters of related malware campaigns that would remain disconnected in a simple row-and-column report.

-This "graph-local" reasoning also transforms IT operations, particularly within the **Configuration Management Database (CMDB)**.
-A tabular CMDB might list a server and its OS, but a graph model maps that **Asset** to a **Process**, then to a **Service**, and finally to an **SLA**.
-When a server fails, the graph view allows for immediate **Network Impact Analysis**, tracing the failure through the web to identify which high-level services are breached.
+This "graph-local" reasoning also transforms IT operations, particularly within the Configuration Management Database (CMDB).
+A tabular CMDB might list a server and its OS, but a graph model maps that Asset to a Process, then to a Service, and finally to an SLA.
+When a server fails, the graph view allows for immediate Network Impact Analysis, tracing the failure through the web to identify which high-level services are breached.
 This allows IT teams to respond to millions of interconnected dependencies in milliseconds.
 Concepts like blast radius, choke points, and transitive risk are native to this perspective, allowing analysts to "spider" through data by following the trail of a process execution chain or a suspicious network flow.

 ### Presenting Systems as Graphs to Drive Action